-NOTE: Minnesota Housing will require the following due diligence items from applicants who are selected for funding no later than Tuesday, May 28, 2024.
+NOTE: Minnesota Housing will require the following due diligence items from applicants who are selected for funding no later than Thursday, August 31, 2023.
 Applicants who are awarded funds are referred to as grantees.

-- Grant Contract Agreement: Signed via DocuSign - Board Resolution: A signed original, or signed and certified copy, specific to the Grant Contract Agreement that designates authorized signatories, authority to enter into a funding agreement and that references the awarded amount - Certificate of Insurance with Employee Dishonesty/Crime Coverage in the amount of at least one-eighth of the total amount of the funding award - Electronic Funds Transfer (EFT) Authorization Form for new grantees, or if the current EFT on file needs to be updated - Certificate of Good Standing issued by the Minnesota Secretary of State Office within 30 days (a screenshot is an acceptable form of evidence) - Approved Work Plan: The applicant will be required to complete and submit a work plan.
+- Grant Contract Agreement: Signed via DocuSign - County Board Resolution for all counties included in the service area (Does not apply to metro counties or Tribal nations) - Board Resolution: A signed original, or signed and certified copy, specific to the Grant Contract Agreement that designates authorized signatories, authority to enter into a funding agreement and that references the awarded amount - Certificate of Insurance with Employee Dishonesty/Crime Coverage in the amount of at least one-eighth of the total amount of the funding award - Electronic Funds Transfer (EFT) Authorization Form for new grantees, or if the current EFT on file needs to be updated

+- Certificate of Good Standing issued by the Minnesota Secretary of State Office within 30 days (a screenshot is an acceptable form of evidence) - Approved Work Plan: The applicant will be required to complete and submit a work plan.
 The purpose of a work plan is to describe changes to the application as a result of the final award amount and requirements. - Final, approved Budget: A more detailed budget reflecting the awarded amount and any allocation or budget changes for the grantee or subgrantees will need to be submitted.
 Grantees that utilize cost allocation plans for administrative expenses will be asked to provide a description of that plan as part of the work plan.